 Share your food stories this fall with programs for youth and adults!

 Youth: Join our Youth Writing Festival!
 This year our theme is food: elegant food, mouth-watering food, family food, fast food, food disasters, and all other things edible.
 Draw inspiration from your own food memories and from library programs featuring food writers, chefs, foodies, and — of course — people who love to eat.
 We will provide weekly writing prompts to get your creativity (and saliva) flowing.
 You can also optionally submit to our book!
 All varieties of art and writing are welcome.
-More info about how to submit coming soon.
-Find updates about the Share Your Story program at epls.org/share, or click the image below.
+Find updates and submission info for the Share Your Story program at epls.org/share, or click the image below.

 Adults: Submit your favorite food stories, art, and recipes to our online Cooking Up Community cookbook.
 Click here or click the image below to read submission guidelines and contribute!
 Submissions are open until February 28 and will be compiled into a community cookbook after the submission period ends.